 Shoulder Injury Rehabilitation

 A commonly reported shoulder injury we have experience with is rotator cuff damage.
-A rotator cuff is actually a group of four muscles in the shoulder region whose main goal is to keep the ball of the shoulder joint aligned in the socket at all times.
-Some of these muscles' tendons are vulnerable to injury because they are close to bone structures.
-Thus, their supply of blood is not ideal and because the tendons are very close to bone structures.
-As a person moves his or her arm overhead, these tendons can get squeezed between bone structures, resulting in minor injury.
-These minor injuries only occur when patterns of movement are not normal or when bone spurs have developed.
-Repeated minor injuries can result in major damage over time.
+The rotator cuff is a group of four muscles in the shoulder whose primary goal is to keep the shoulder joint aligned inside the shoulder socket at all times.
+Several of the tendons on these muscles are vulnerable to injury because they are close to bone structures.
+Thus, their supply of blood is not ideal.
+The act of moving the arm over the head in abnormal movement patterns can lead to tendons getting squeezed between bones, causing minor or major injuries.
+They can also be caused by bone spurs.
+The repetition of minor injuries can result in serious damage over time.
 Once your shoulder is causing you pain, it is time to make a change.

 Of crucial importance is educating our patients about the origin of their shoulder pain and our approach to resolve the problem.
 Our treatment plans may change as the patient heals.
 At Dynamic Physical Therapy, we are experts at keeping your treatment plan updated as you heal.

-The upper extremity works in an open chain, which means the hand is not attached to a solid object.
-The lower extremity works in a closed chain since the foot is typically connected to the ground.
+Your upper body works in an open chain, which means the hand is not attached to a solid object.
+The lower extremity works in a closed chain since the foot is usually connected to the ground.
 This difference is the foundation of our treatment approach for injuries to the upper extremity.
 Our treatment plan for an upper extremity injury is therefore quite different from a treatment plan for the lower extremity because they function in drastically different ways.
 This is where we can help when it comes to shoulder treatment!